yan99033/monodepth-cpp/README.md

 It is using pointer-to-implementation technique, so that you can use it in your project without worrying the actual implementation.
 Refer to [src/inference_monodepth.cpp](https://github.com/yan99033/monodepth-cpp/tree/master/src/inference_monodepth.cpp) for more information

-The C++ version is about 28fps, in comparison with Python's 13fps, tested with i7 processor and NVidia 1070 graphics laptop
+The C++ version is about 28fps, in comparison with Python's 13fps, tested with i7 processor and NVidia 1070 graphics laptop.

+## Related repo
+If you are looking for single-image relative depth prediction, feel free to check out my other repo, [MiDaS-cpp](https://github.com/yan99033/MiDaS-cpp), a PyTorch C++ implementation of MiDaS.

 ## Personal projects that use monodepth-cpp
 1. [CNN-SVO](https://github.com/yan99033/CNN-SVO)